bnbuckler/ficam-identity/_includes/index.md

 ### Checklist

-> <i class="fa fa-check-square-o" aria-hidden="true"></i> &nbsp;**Identify where each data element is collected and stored.** It’s important to know the location of each attribute and the responsible office or group(s) that collect and maintain data elements.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Identify where each data element is collected and stored.** It’s important to know the location of each attribute and the responsible office or group(s) that collect and maintain data elements.

-> * **Map agency data to the model.** After you’ve identified the location of each data element, you should map the data model to the Core Person Model to tailor it for agency use.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Map agency data to the model.** After you’ve identified the location of each data element, you should map the data model to the Core Person Model to tailor it for agency use.

-> * **Determine additional core data elements, if necessary.** If  more attributes are necessary to support the implementation of the Core Person Model, they should be limited to the elements needed to uniquely identify an individual within the organization and that support your agency’s specific mission needs.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Determine additional core data elements, if necessary.** If  more attributes are necessary to support the implementation of the Core Person Model, they should be limited to the elements needed to uniquely identify an individual within the organization and that support your agency’s specific mission needs.
 Other identity attributes may be collected to support enhanced access control scenarios, but these are considered entitlement attributes, not part of the basic digital identity record.

-> * **Identify opportunities for process integration.** You should identify redundancies in data collection associated with the Core Person Model and determine opportunities to integrate and streamline these business processes by referencing existing identity data.
+> <i class="fa fa-check-square-o"></i> &nbsp;**Identify opportunities for process integration.** You should identify redundancies in data collection associated with the Core Person Model and determine opportunities to integrate and streamline these business processes by referencing existing identity data.

 ### Benefits

-> * **Eliminate redundant identity data creation.** Your agency will be able to reduce or eliminate the need for extra business processes that may collect redundant identity data for specific application use.
+> <i class="fa fa-thumbs-o-up" aria-hidden="true"></i> &nbsp;**Eliminate redundant identity data creation.** Your agency will be able to reduce or eliminate the need for extra business processes that may collect redundant identity data for specific application use.

-> * **Enable interoperability and more robust identity attribute sharing.** Your agency is provided a common basis for sharing identity attributes internally.
+> <i class="fa fa-thumbs-o-up" aria-hidden="true"></i> &nbsp;**Enable interoperability and more robust identity attribute sharing.** Your agency is provided a common basis for sharing identity attributes internally.
 When combined with the establishment of attribute management and distribution services, agencies are able to offer enhanced attribute sharing capabilities for use by programs and applications across the organization.

-> * **Streamline identity life cycle management.** The administrative burden associated with identity life cycle management will be greatly reduced, while improving data quality and accuracy.
+> <i class="fa fa-thumbs-o-up" aria-hidden="true"></i> &nbsp;**Streamline identity life cycle management.** The administrative burden associated with identity life cycle management will be greatly reduced, while improving data quality and accuracy.

-> * **Increase the accuracy and reliability of provisioned identities.** This will provide consistency across enterprise identities and improve the accuracy of user account data established through automated provisioning workflows.
+> <i class="fa fa-thumbs-o-up" aria-hidden="true"></i> &nbsp;**Increase the accuracy and reliability of provisioned identities.** This will provide consistency across enterprise identities and improve the accuracy of user account data established through automated provisioning workflows.

 ## <span style="color: #a61406"><a name="step2"></a>**Step 2: Identify which system(s) will serve as the Authoritative Data Source(s)**</span>